acharya8848/octo-adventure/README.md

 24. Off7()
 25. Off8()

+A brief description of these functions is available below.

 1. send(cmd)
 This function will send the contents of the variable cmd as a string over Telnet to the connected host.
 Note that the command does not have to be a string.